[Amended from Mark Sample]

 7. Annotate a still image.
 Using a screen capture tool, take a “snapshot” of one significant moment from your playing session.

 8. Write a reflection.
 Now begin to assemble a 1000-word reflection upon the playing aloud exercise, in particular focusing on the intersection of the game’s formal elements and your playing of the game.
 What does your timeline reveal about the game that a casual playing of the game would not?
 How do your findings align with Galloway’s theories about the four moments of gamic action?
 What does your annotated still image tell you that you did not notice when you played the game?

 Be sure to include a full citation for the article at the beginning of your paper (including the URL).
-Your response is due as a Pen.io page by Tuesday, January 17, 2012.
+Every aspect of this assignment, including the video, timeline, image annotation, and reflection should be posted as a Pen.io page by Tuesday, February 21, 2012.